cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/commonstatsmethods.md

     If you have unconstrained parameters in your model (`rateParam`, or if you are using a `_norm` variable for a PDF) and you want to use the "Hybrid-Bayesian" method, you **must** declare these as `flatParam` in your datacard.
 When running text2workspace you must add the option `--X-assign-flatParam-prior` in the command line.
 This will create uniform priors for these parameters.
 These are needed for this method and they would otherwise not get created.

 !!! info
     Note that (observed and expected) values of the test statistic stored in the instances of `RooStats::HypoTestResult` when the option `--saveHybridResult` is passed are defined without the factor 2.
 They are therefore twice as small as the values given by the formulas above.
-This factor is however included automatically by all plotting scripts supplied within the Combine package.
+This factor is however included automatically by all plotting scripts supplied within the <span style="font-variant:small-caps;">Combine</span> package.
 If you use your own plotting scripts, you need to make sure to incorporate the factor 2.

 ### Simple models